 Detailed information on the composition of the vaccine, such as: antigen or bacteria, adjuvant, excipients and impurities if known.
-And for use of the vaccine candidate in a mouse model: dosing concentrations, route and schedule.

-We anticipate an experiment will be able to begin for this call from 1 April 2024.
+And for use of the vaccine candidate in the mouse model: dosing concentrations, administration route and schedule are required.
+We anticipate an experiment will be able to begin for this call from 1 November 2024.
 The selected vaccine candidates must be ready to dispatch to MHRA by this date.